 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 16690):

-A BSS started by an HE STA is an HE BSS.(#13670)
+An HE BSS is a BSS started by an HE STA.
+The Beacon frames generated within an HE BSS contain an HE Operation element. (#16690) (#13670)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 15416, 15415, 15414):

-A STA transmitting an HT Capabilities element and HE Capabilities element shall set the Supported Channel Width Set subfield of the HT Capabilities element to 1 when either B0 or B1 of the Channel Width Set subfield of the HE Capabilities element is 1, except when the STA is a 20 MHz-only non-AP HE STA in which case the Supported Channel Width Set subfield of the HT Capabilities element is 0.
-A STA transmitting a VHT Capabilities element and HE Capabilities element shall set the Supported Channel Width Set subfield of the VHT Capabilities element to a value that indicates the same channel width capability as the channel width capability indicated in the HE Capabilities element, except when the STA is a 20 MHz-only non-AP HE STA in which case the Supported Channel Width Set subfield of the VHT Capabilities element is reserved.
+A STA transmitting an HT Capabilities element and HE Capabilities element shall set the Supported Channel Width Set subfield of the HT Capabilities element to 1 when either B0 or B1 of the Channel Width Set subfield of the HE Capabilities element is equal to 1, except when the STA is a 20 MHz-only non-AP HE STA in which case the Supported Channel Width Set subfield of the HT Capabilities element is set to 0.
+A STA transmitting a VHT Capabilities element and HE Capabilities element shall set the Supported Channel Width Set subfield of the VHT Capabilities element to a value that indicates the same channel width capability as the channel width capability indicated in the HE Capabilities element, except if the STA is a 20 MHz-only non-AP HE STA in which case the Supported Channel Width Set subfield of the VHT Capabilities element is reserved.(#15416, 15415, 15414)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 16039):